JabRef/user-documentation/en/Installation.md

 1. Download dmg-file from the [Java SE Development Kit 8 Downloads] site
 2. Run installation wizzard

+## Freezes when running JabRef

-Some users with macOS Sierra have reported freezes in JabRef.
-Apparantely, [adding a host mapping for 127.0.0.1](https://dzone.com/articles/macos-sierra-problems-with-javanetinetaddress-getl) seems to solve these issues.
+Some users with macOS Sierra have reported freezes when using JabRef.
+Apparently, [adding a host mapping for 127.0.0.1](https://dzone.com/articles/macos-sierra-problems-with-javanetinetaddress-getl) seems to solve these issues.

+Random freezes have also been reported on several Linux distributions.
+It seems that the `GTKLookAndFeel` is causing these problems and selecting a different look and feel class under `Options -> Appearance -> Look and Feel` solves the problem.

 ## JabRef and OpenOffice/LibreOffice integration